alre5639/alre5639.github.io/README.md

 # About me
-I am currently a second year research assistant in the Autonomous Robtoics and Percetions Group (ARPG) at the CU Boulder in the Computer Science Department.
-My advisor is Christoffer Heckman and I work primarily in verified controls and autonomy.
+I am currently a PhD Student in the Autonomous Robtoics and Percetions Group (ARPG) advised by Christoffer Heckman at the CU Boulder in the Computer Science Department.

 ## Background and Areas of Interest
-At a high level my research consists of generation of Control Lyapunov Functions and Control Barrier Functions to generate a library of manuevers, and then piecing together the manuevers to generate executable paths or trajectories for a vehicle to follow.

-I work with a variety of vehicle dynmaics models, SLAM algorithms, Deep Learning Models, sensor data, and hardware to generate and test these functions.
-I am interested in developing usable verified control models and integrating them into existng systems to provide superior performance and safety guarantees over existing models.

-## Publications
-* Reed, A., Albin, D., Pasricha, A., Heckman, C,.
-(2023). an Examination of Attention Based Methods for Learning System Dynamics.
-In preparation.

-* Reed, A., Berger, G. O., Sankaranarayanan, S., & Heckman, C. (2022).
-Verified Path Following Using Neural Control Lyapunov Functions.
-6th Annual Conference on Robot Learning.  <a href="https://openreview.net/forum?id=JErNvd_lKHr"> Link </a>

-this work builds on recent CLF generation and control extraction methods such as:

-* Ravanbakhsh et al.  "Path-Following through Control Funnel Functions", <a href="https://arxiv.org/pdf/1804.05288.pdf"> Link </a>
-* Chang et al. "Neural Lyapunov Control",<a href="https://arxiv.org/abs/2005.00611"> Link </a>
-* Majumdar et al. "Funnel Libraries for Real-Time Robust Feedback Motion Planning", <a href="https://arxiv.org/abs/1601.04037"> Link </a>
+My Area of of fous is generally autonomous robotic systems.
+More specficily my research focuses on cutting edge deep learning methods to solve problems of verified control, learned dynmaics and terrain prediction and generation.
+A full list of publications can found in my <a href="https://alre5639.github.io/Alec_CV_up.pdf" target="_blank">CV</a>

 ## Experience